Kuhio Village 2

 Confidence 87%: Multiple listings reference a 'public parking garage in basement,' 'basement-level paid parking garages,' and an 'on-site garage,' indicating covered structure parking within the building.

-I looked for phrases like deeded parking, owned stall, parking included in deed, or parking stall included.
-Instead, the remarks consistently describe parking as paid/public/rented, which indicates the parking is not deeded.
+I looked for deeded parking language such as owned stall, parking included in deed, or deeded parking, but the remarks instead consistently describe paid/public parking.
+That indicates parking is not deeded with the unit.

 No analysis available

-I searched for a specific monthly parking charge, rental amount, or parking fee tied to this building.
-The remarks only say parking is paid, prepaid, or that monthly spots may be available occasionally; no explicit monthly fee for this building was stated.
+I searched for a monthly parking charge, rental amount, or explicit parking fee tied to this building.
+The remarks mention paid/prepaid parking and hourly or up to 24-hour parking, but do not state a clear monthly fee for this building.

 No analysis available